What Is Breast Augmentation?

 Breast Augmentation vs. Lift

-It is important to understand that while breast augmentation can dramatically enhance volume, it cannot combat “sagging” on its own.
+It is important to understand that while breast augmentation can dramatically enhance volume, it may not combat “sagging” on its own.
 Mastopexy – or breast lift surgery – is another breast enhancement procedure that was specifically designed to elevate the breasts and reduce the sagging effect that often accompanies age.

 Furthermore, many of our patients opt to complement their breast augmentation with breast lift surgery.
 This procedure, known as a breast augmentation with a lift, can simultaneously restore fullness and provide a youthful, “lifted” quality.